Artis College of Science and Technology

 Dissertation Title: Generalized DeWitt-Schwinger Point-Splitting Expansions for the Charged Scalar Field in Curved Space

 BS, Wake Forest University, 1985.
 Major: Physics, Chemistry

 I also work extensively with Radford University's Forensic Science Institute (FSI).
 My FSI work typically involves ground penetrating radar studies of both historic burial sites as well as working with law enforcement agencies on cold cases.
 A number of the cemetery projects have led to the identification of previously unknown Civil War-era burials.
 I have also worked with local industry to do geophysical site surveys for potential building sites.
-All of this work involves students who learn the equipment and how to process the data, leading to excellent experiences that they may then put on their resumes.
+All of this work involves students who learn to use the equipment and how to process the data, and they create their final site analyses, leading to impressive items on their resumes.